 - Spread a layer of Mod Podge or acrylic clear coat onto the back of the picture.
 Position it on the glass, then spread another layer of acrylic on top of the paper to seal it, and you’re done!

 Now your jar is decorated and ready for whatever you might want to do with it.
 I recommend turning it into a candle.

 Making candles requires a bit more work to get organized.
-But once you’ve made a batch of candles, then you’ll probably be addicted.
-It’s pretty simple, affordable and fun.
+But once you’ve made a batch of candles, you’ll probably be addicted.
+It’s really simple, affordable, and fun.

 - Wax: I like using beeswax because it burns nicely.
-Soy tends to smoke, but it is my favourite vegan alternative.
-And paraffin is also an option.
-You can buy wax in pellets, but usually, the large blocks are cheaper.
+Soy tends to smoke, but it is my favorite vegan alternative.
+Paraffin is also an option.
+You can buy wax in pellets, but the large blocks are usually cheaper.

 - Chopstick: A chopstick is perfect for stirring the melting wax.

 - Fill a small saucepan with 2 inches of water.